Lotteria: United States

 In 2023, The chain has interest to expand outside of Asia by opening a location in the United States.
 Lotteria had its introduction at the National Restaurant Association Show in Chicago the following year.
 On August 14, 2025, Lotteria opened first U.S. Store in Fullerton, California with a preview opening from August 11 to August 13 of the same year.

 Malaysia

-Lotteria had mentioned interest in expanding to Malaysia since 2023.
+Lotteria entered the Malaysian market in late 2025, opening its first store at The Curve in Petaling Jaya, Selangor.
+The outlet commenced operations on 1 December 2025, with its official launch scheduled for 6 December 2025.
+The company had previously expressed interest in expanding to the country in 2023.

 Mongolia

 The first Lotteria restaurant in Mongolia was opened in the capital city, Ulaanbaatar on 23 June 2018.
 As of 2025, there are 6 open outlets in Ulaanbaatar.

 Other business strategies

 In 2003, Lotteria partnered with KT and Intel to provide Wi-Fi access in its restaurants, to help attract more customers.
 This service has also been available in every restaurant in Japan for NTT Docomo and au mobile users since 2006.

 Lotteria has followed the global fast-food trend of shifting towards health-conscious foods and rebranding its image.
 In the face of health trends, it eliminated trans fats from its French fries.
 It also introduced healthier menu items, such as a rye bread burger that totals only 350 calories.
 From 2008, perhaps as a response to McDonald's strategy to become more upmarket, Lotteria began a campaign to change "the image of our stores to create a mood similar to a cafe, geared toward the health-conscious as well as female customers".